Kencur

 Plant description:

-Aromatic ginger or Sand ginger is a deciduous herb commonly found in tropical, wet area, leaves are thick and rounded, lay flat on the ground.
-Flowering starts after maturity of the plant almost i rainy season (June).
-After disappeared the leaves rhizomes remain underground through winter.
-Rhizomes are very aromatic, and used in many of Ayurvedic medicines.
+Aromatic ginger or Sand ginger is a deciduous herb commonly found in tropical, wet areas, leaves are thick and rounded and lay flat on the ground.
+Flowering starts after the maturity of the plant almost in the rainy season (June).
+After disappearing the leaves rhizomes remain underground through winter.
+Rhizomes are very aromatic, and used in many Ayurvedic medicines.

 Leaf Arrangement